 You can use your favorite sausages and tweak the recipe to make it your own.
 Since you can make it ahead of time and freeze them, it’s an easy way to get the prep work done and enjoy more time hanging out with your friends and family.

-Alternatively, check out these Air Fryer Frozen Pigs in a Blanket which are a similar type of food with no prep at all involved.
-Well, except possibly having to preheat your air fryer that is.
+Alternatively, check out my Air Fryer Frozen Pigs in a Blanket, which are a similar type of food with no prep at all involved.
+Well, except possibly having to preheat your air fryer that is!

 Easy Homemade Air Fryer Sausage Rolls in Puff Pastry